2017 National League Championship Series

-The 2017 National League Championship Series was a best-of-seven playoff pitting the Los Angeles Dodgers against the defending World Series champion Chicago Cubs for the National League pennant and the right to play in the 2017 World Series.
+The 2017 National League Championship Series was a best-of-seven playoff in Major League Baseball’s 2017 postseason pitting the overall #1 seed Los Angeles Dodgers against the defending World Series champion and third-seeded Chicago Cubs for the National League pennant and the right to play in the 2017 World Series.
 The series was a rematch of the 2016 NLCS, which Chicago won four games to two en route to their first World Series victory since 1908.
 This was just the 10th time two teams have met in at least two straight League Championship Series, which have existed since divisional play began in 1969.
 The series was the 48th in league history.
 The Dodgers beat the Cubs in five games to win the NL pennant for the first time in 29 years, their last one in 1988.

 This was the first time in history that the NLCS and ALCS teams were from the four most populous U.S. cities: New York, Los Angeles, Chicago, and Houston.

 For the first time, Major League Baseball sold presenting sponsorships to all of its postseason series; this NLCS was sponsored by Camping World and was officially known as the National League Championship Series presented by Camping World.

-The Dodgers would go on to lose to the Houston Astros in the World Series in a seven-game series.
+The Dodgers would go on to lose to the Houston Astros in the World Series.